Discovering the World: The Essential Role of Exploration in a Child's Growth

 Schedule group play: Encourage your child to play with other children.
 Interacting with their peers can help them develop social skills such as sharing, taking turns, and cooperation.

 Encourage communication: Prompt your child to communicate with others and express their thoughts and feelings.
-Teach them to use "I" statements and listen to others.
+Teach them to use "I" statements and listen to others; it helps them identify and understand their emotions.
+For example; I feel + (emotion) + when + (event) + because + (thought about event).

 Practice empathy: Encourage your child to practice compassion and to understand the feelings of others.
-Help them see situations from another's perspective and teach them to treat others how they want to be treated.
+Help them see situations from another's perspective and treat others how they want.